 The upper Yangtze follows the Jinsha Suture, which separates the southern and central blocks of Tibetan crust, then is controlled by a complicated system of faults in northwest Yunnan before meandering east across the Sichuan and East China Basins to the East China Sea.
 The upper Yellow initially follows the eastern Kunlun Fault, which parallels the boundary between the central and northern blocks of Tibetan crust, before turning northwest and exiting the Plateau on the Haiyuan Fault on its convoluted way to the Yellow Sea.
 Apparently its eastward path along the Kunlun Fault was blocked by the uplift of the northeastern margin of the Plateau along the northwest margin of the Sichuan Basin.

-In the Three Gorges area west of the Himalayas, the Salween follows the Gaoligong Fault before meandering across the Shan-Thai Plateau of Myanmar to the Andaman Sea.
+In the Three Gorges area east of the Himalayas, the Salween follows the Gaoligong Fault before meandering across the Shan-Thai Plateau of Myanmar to the Andaman Sea.
 The Mekong follows a segment of the Jiali fault, the northwest extension of the Ailao Shan Fault, before turning south and meandering across the Shan-Thai Plateau and Indochina lowlands to the South China Sea.
 Although the southern, western and central parts of the Plateau reached their current (and probably maximum) elevation about eight million years ago, these drainages have been developing over tens of millions of years as uplift of the Plateau progressed.

 About two million years ago, the earth entered a major ice age.
 Polar ice caps grew, reaching as far south as the northern US and covering the entire Tibetan Plateau and Himalayas.
 Ice sheets advanced and retreated four times, most recently retreating only 10,000 years ago - a few minutes in geologic time.
 The effect of these ice sheets on topography was dramatic.
 Mountain tops were eroded to form jagged peaks and ridges while valleys were filled with glacial sediment.
 Strong winds winnowed out the fine silt (called loess), depositing thick layers of it across the entire upper Yellow River basin (hence its name), and leaving behind coarser sand and gravel which today chokes the river beds.